kkots/ggxrd_hitbox_overlay_2211/README.md

 This toggle enables/disables the mod if you don't want to (or can't) load/unload it every time.

+### F7 - Toggle hitboxes display

+Since the `Disable mod` toggle disables the whole mod, this toggle only disables the hitbox drawing, so that GIF mode, No gravity mode, freeze game mode, etc may still work, only the boxes don't display.

 ### Hotkey configuration

 If you wish to configure hotkeys for Gif mode and No gravity mode and other modes, create a text file named `ggxrd_hitbox_overlay.ini` and place it in the directory where the game executable is.
 For example, for me my Steam version of the game is located at `...\SteamLibrary\steamapps\common\GUILTY GEAR Xrd -REVELATOR-\Binaries\Win32`.